Easy Bible Quiz about Bible History

 William Wittingham led several other scholars in translating the Bible after Queen "Bloody" Mary died.

-The Geneva Bible was popular until the King James Version was printed in 1611.
+The Geneva Bible was the most popular Bible until the 1611 King James Version.

 Another name given to the Geneva Bible was "Breeches Bible",